 About the Children’s Room

 The Haverhill Public Library Children’s Room is dedicated to providing a diverse array of resources and programs to fulfill the needs of children, parents, and teachers in the Haverhill Community.
 Come in and see what we have to offer!
-Check out the Kids Calendar for our full program and activity schedule.
+Check out the Kids Calendar for our full program and activity schedule, or download our all new program brochure:

 Featured Online Resources: (for other great electronic resources for youth, see the Youth Electronic Resources page)